 Once we had settled in, the staff gave us a map and told us where Christmas Markets were set up and how we could get to the museum we were interested in seeing.
 Everything was really close by, and manageable for us to get too.

 Through out the whole stay, the staff were always really friendly, especially to the children.
 As we have a pair of spirited young ladies on our hands, it makes such a difference if we are all made to feel welcome and that people aren’t offended when you have half a conversation with them, then have to cut off as you chase a mischievous 2 year old around the reception.
 I think we provided them with a great deal of entertainment during our trip.

 When you have young children, that have to go to bed at 7pm otherwise they turn into little monsters, you are inevitably going to spend quite a bit of time in the hotel room.
 The Premier Inn family room is really comfortable, and very spacious and great for situations just like this.

 The children selected their beds, and placed there toys on them to mark their respective territory.
 The king size bed was really comfortable and provide Mummy and Daddy with a very good nights sleep.
-The girls made sure they gave it a thought test before we used it.
+The girls made sure they gave it a through test before we used it as well.
 Apparently it was very good for jumping on, sorry Premier Inn!